Ravageer/Pathwise/README.md

 Styling: Custom stylesheets for a modern, responsive UI

 🚀 Getting Started:

+To run the app without any setup download and run the exe in releases

 Follow these steps to get Pathwise running on your local machine.

 1. Prerequisites